timetobehappy/search-redirector/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.